mahisat/mysql-googledrive-ubuntu/README.md

 # step 3

 create a cronjob as root  using below steps
-  1.Edit crontab file
+  1.Edit crontab file by using below command

-   # sudo nano /etc/crontab
+    sudo nano /etc/crontab

   2.Add the below line  in crontab file